Hanamkonda Assembly constituency

 Hanamkonda is a former assembly constituency of Andhra Pradesh Legislative Assembly in Telangana state of India, then part of United Andhra Pradesh.
+It was created for first time in 1951 and abbolished in 1956 delimitation.This constituency was created second time in 1978 originally from the earlier united Warangal Assembly constituency and existed between 1978 until the 2008 delimitation.
 During the 2008 delimitation exercise the constituency was bifurcated into Warangal West and Warangal East.
-This constituency was created in 1978 originally from the earlier united Warangal Assembly constituency and existed between 1978 until the 2008 delimitation.